EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 ```
 We can see here how we can query 2nd degree relationships.
 We could easily expand the chain of nodes as much as we want but that is not always very comprehensible.
 Let's expand then!

-## **5.1 Example : Lets find the beneficiaries that have more than one claim with the same physician and limit the total amount to 200.**
+## **5.1 Example : Let's find the beneficiaries that have more than one claim with the same physician and limit the total amount to 200.**
 ```
 match (ph:Physician)<--(c1:Claim)-->(b:Beneficiary)
 match (b)<--(c2:Claim)-->(ph)